open-quantum-safe/tsc/security/response-process.md

 This document follows the framework and terminology from the OpenSSF's [`oss-vulnerability-guide`](https://github.com/ossf/oss-vulnerability-guide), with one additional step ("Feedback") added.

+## Scope

+This document applies to the following OQS subprojects:
+- liboqs,
+- liboqs-cpp,
+- liboqs-go,
+- liboqs-java,
+- liboqs-python,
+- liboqs-rust, and
+- oqs-provider.

+Other technical subprojects, such as the OQS fork of OpenSSH, are not considered to have security support.
+Subprojects may be added to or removed from this list in the future.

 ## Vulnerability Management Team

 The Vulnerability Management Team (VMT) is responsible for responding to reports of security vulnerabilities in OQS software.